pandagrouppl/StoreLocator/README.md

 $ yarn local/server
 ```

-depending on environment, use ` local ` or `'server` - `local` will push files to `/pub/static/../dist`, `server` will push them to `app/../StoreLocator/../dist directory`, static content deploy required after running.
+depending on environment, use ` local ` or `server`
+- `local` will push files to `/pub/static/../dist`,
+- `server` will push them to `app/../StoreLocator/../dist directory`, static content deploy required after running.

 # Authors